Cranberries are among my favorite fall produce items. This Cranberry Apple Chutney brings a rich, tart flavor to any dish!

 I love the fall!
 Who doesn’t on the east coast?
 I’m actually ready for cooler weather and all the fantastic produce coming in.
-Cranberries are amongst my favorites because they are versatile and full of nutrition.

 Indigenous people have used cranberries for medicinal purposes for ages.
 Cranberries are especially used for urinary tract infections.
 Research has shown that the unique proanthocyanidins (PACs) in the cranberry actually inhibit the adhesion of bacteria, including E. coli, to the urinary tract epithelium.
 These antioxidant compounds specific to the cranberry are critical in the prevention of UTI rather than the acidification of the urine as was previously hypothesized.

 Additionally, cranberries are being studied for their beneficial effects on the heart, the gums and teeth, gastric ulcers and protection of the brain.